You surely know the most famous monument in Peru.

 5. The Machu Picchu Terraces

-One of the most famous images instilled in people’s mind regarding Machu Picchu is its terraces on the hillside of the complex.
+One of the most famous images instilled in people’s minds regarding Machu Picchu is its terraces on the hillside of the complex.

 But why does Machu Picchu have terraces?